TanStack/router/docs/framework/react/guide/custom-link.md

 )
 ```

-`createLink` will infer types from the component passed to `createLink` and create a new `Link` component with TanStack Router's type parameters necessary for type safety and the additional props from `Button`
+`createLink` infers types from the component passed to it and generates a new `Link` component.
+This new component includes TanStack Router’s type parameters for type safety and additional props from `Button`.

 `ButtonLink` can then be used with props from both